chandlerNick/chandlerNick.github.io/index.md

 ## About Me

-I am a current Master's Student at BHT Berlin in Germany.
-After growing up in Seattle, WA, USA, I found that technology and specifically software has a large impact on the development of society.
-This sparked my interest in Machine Learning and more broadly, AI, which has lead me to where I am today.
-I enjoy learning about how things work and aspire most to build things that have the power to drive the world forward.
+I am currently pursuing a Master’s degree at BHT Berlin in Germany.
+Originally from Seattle, Washington, USA, I developed a deep interest in the transformative role of technology—particularly software—in shaping society.
+This curiosity led me to the field of Machine Learning and, more broadly, Artificial Intelligence, which continues to drive my academic and professional journey.

+I’m passionate about understanding how things work and am most inspired by creating solutions that can contribute meaningfully to progress and innovation.

-In addition to my work in science & technology, I enjoy exploring the world around me (often via hiking and biking).
+Beyond my work in science and technology, I enjoy exploring the world around me—often through hiking and biking.

-If you're interested, check out some of the the [projects](projects.md) I've been working on.
+Feel free to take a look at some of the [projects](projects.md) I’ve been working on.